vigneshwaranT17/E-Commerce-Sales-Customer-Analytics/README.md

 E-Commerce Sales & Customer Analytics
-An end-to-end Data Analytics project completed with my friend VIGNESH WARAN T, focused on analyzing an E-Commerce Sales & Customer Analytics use case.
+An end-to-end Data Analytics project completed with my friend Saranesh Pandiyan SPM, focused on analyzing an E-Commerce Sales & Customer Analytics use case.

 The project follows a complete analytics workflow: